ivan0124/docker_api_gw/README.md

 ex: connect to Mqtt , IP address is `192.168.0.1`

+Step5. login to  `Webmin` server and use GET/PUT RESTful API

 # How to develope and update APIGateway
 Step1. enter `docker_api_gw` directory and clone APIGateway source code